dekoza/mtgpl/SOM.rst

    |mana_2|: Steel Hellkite gets +1/+0 until end of turn.

-   |mana_x|: Destroy each nonland permanent with converted mana cost X whose controller was dealt combat damage by Steel Hellkite this turn.
-Activate this ability only once each turn.
+   |mana_x|: Destroy each nonland permanent with mana value X whose controller was dealt combat damage by Steel Hellkite this turn.
+Activate only once each turn.

 :mtgtip:`Strata Scythe<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/f/8f2cb906-3748-4675-89b3-bde2f9a8444a.jpg?1562820260|https://scryfall.com/card/som/206/strata-scythe?utm_source=api>`
-   Imprint — When Strata Scythe enters the battlefield, search your library for a land card, exile it, then shuffle your library.
+   Imprint — When Strata Scythe enters the battlefield, search your library for a land card, exile it, then shuffle.

    Equipped creature gets +1/+1 for each land on the battlefield with the same name as the exiled card.